kkinglis/kkinglis.github.io/profile.md

 ## Teaching Experience　教歴

-**CHEM356** 3rd year project student -- supervision and assistance in acquiring, processing and interpreting data
+* **CHEM356** Supervision and assistance in acquiring, processing and interpreting data for 3rd year project student

-**CHEM245** Preparative Chemistry: Synthesis and Characterisation -- Inorganic labs, workshops and marking reports
+* **CHEM245** Preparative Chemistry: Synthesis and Characterisation -- Inorganic labs, workshops and marking reports

-**CHEM246** Measurements in Chemistry -- Inorganic and NMR labs, NMR workshops and marking reports
+* **CHEM246** Measurements in Chemistry -- Inorganic and NMR labs, NMR workshops and marking reports

-**CHEM111** Introductory Inorganic Chemistry -- Workshop and marking assignments
+* **CHEM111** Introductory Inorganic Chemistry -- Workshop and marking assignments

+* Supervision and assistance in acquiring and processing data for Summer Student

 ## Honours and Awards